h2non/nar/README.md

 ## About

-**nar** (node.js application archive) is a simple utility for creating self-contained node.js applications that are ready to ship, run and fun
+**nar** is a simple utility for creating and running self-contained node.js applications

 ## Features